becauseofhope/because-of-hope/README.md

 be updated and it will automatically be deployed to S3 and be live on the main site.

+**Note**: The website is behind Cloudflare which has aggressive caching.
+You may need to force reload (look on Google) the website to see the changes.

 ## History

 We were replacing: